 Scalability, in the basic business model of a doctor, is one of the main reasons not to study medicine.
 Trading your time for money?
 Hardly conducive to building long-term wealth.

-Having had a bit of a career outside of medical school (long story), I’m no stranger to the concept of scale.
-Those of you unfamiliar to it however might benefit from a clear definition.
+Having had a career outside of medical school, I’m no stranger to the concept of scale.

 Why Medicine (Generally) Isn’t Scalable

 Understanding why medicine isn’t (easily) scaled is perhaps best understood by learning from others.

 Naval Ravikant, billionaire web entrepreneur and founder of the excellent podcast How to Get Rich, knows a few things about it.

 In almost any salaried job, even at one that’s paying a lot per hour like a lawyer, or a doctor, you’re still putting in the hours, and every hour you get paid…So, what that means is when you’re sleeping, you’re not earning.
 When you’re retired, you’re not earning.
 When you’re on vacation, you’re not earning.
 And you can’t earn non-linearly.

 What Naval highlights here is a fundamental problem with medicine as a career.

 Like other jobs that require you to trade your time for money, there’s very little room for scale.
 People buy into your expertise.
 But it’s difficult to separate that expertise from yourself!

 Software engineers don’t have this problem.
 They build stand-alone products that solve problems; inputting their energy once and continuing to get a pay off years down the line.